 - EG90xx Gold, ES90xx Silver services operate between Kuala Lumpur and Ipoh.

-KTM Intercity is a diesel-hauled rail service than runs on a single-track along the West Coast Line between Pulau Sebang / Tampin and Johor Bahru, and along the East Coast Line between Gemas and Tumpat in Kelantan state, bordering with Narathiwat province in Thailand.
+KTM Intercity is a diesel-hauled rail service than runs on a single-track along the West Coast Line between Johor Bahru and Gemas further along the East Coast Line between Gemas and Tumpat in Kelantan state, bordering with Narathiwat province in Thailand.

 The East Coast Line is popularly known as the “Jungle Train” as it crosses the forests of central Malaysia.